 - Wyeast #1084 Irish ale yeast

-- Heat 4 gallons of water to 71C.
-Pour over grains and malt in the mash tun and allow to steep for 45 minutes.
+- Heat 4 gallons of water to 160F (71C).
+Pour over the grains and malt in the mash tun and allow to steep for 45 minutes.

-- Drain wort and rinse grains with another 1 gallon of water at 70C (there should be about 5 gallons of liquid in your brew pot.
+- Drain wort and rinse grains with another 1 gallon of water at 158F (70C).
+There should be about 5 gallons of liquid in your brew pot at this point.

-- Add in malt extract and bring to boil.
+- Add in the malt extract and bring to boil.

-- Once boiling add hops, and maintain the boil for 60 minutes.
+- Once it’s boiling, add hops, cover, and maintain the boil for 60 minutes.

-- Rack for secondary fermentation (add in flavours at this point) and ferment for 1 more week before bottling.
+- Ferment for 1 more week before bottling.

 - Allow beer to mature at room temperature for another 4 weeks.
 Enjoy!